damianamalraj/damianamalraj/README.md

 ![VIEWS](https://komarev.com/ghpvc/?username=damianamalraj&color=blue&style=for-the-badge&label=PROFILE+VIEWS)

 Who am I?
-I'm a passionate person who likes to learn the latest and greatest technologies whether that's the front-end or back-end, I enjoy creating sleek and responsive applications in addition to being user-friendly, and I love working in fast-paced environments with a highly diverse educational background and cultural experiences and I excel at collaborating with teams of different knowledge sets.
-A versatile programmer with an interest in software development, and an adaptable and self-motivated learner and I'm also interested in new programming technologies and continuous self-improvement.
-I'm currently open to opportunities within the software development discipline and if you feel that we would be a great match, I'd love to hear from you!
+I am a passionate individual with a desire to stay on the cutting edge of technology, constantly learning and experimenting with new technologies and techniques, both in front-end and back-end development.
+I have experience working on React and React Native applications using Typescript, as well as backend development using Node and MongoDB.
+I am a versatile programmer with an interest in software development.

 ## 💻 **Languages and Tools**